shwetakumari14/shwetakumari14.github.io/_pages/about.md

 👩🏻‍💻 With three years of professional experience as a software engineer, I specialize in developing backend applications, REST APIs, microservices, data pipelines, and internal developer tools.
 My expertise extends to architectural enhancements, cloud infrastructure design and implementation, and optimizing large-scale applications for seamless performance across distributed systems with robust network infrastructures. </p>

 <p style='text-align: justify;'>
-💻In addition to technical proficiency, I possess comprehensive end-to-end project management skills.
+🎯In addition to technical proficiency, I possess comprehensive end-to-end project management skills.
 My strengths encompass requirement planning, design, development, testing, deployment, and maintenance.
 As a Squad lead, I've demonstrated proficiency in Agile task management for streamlined project execution.
 I also have a track record of conducting technical workshops and seminars, supported by strong communication abilitis. </p>

 Technical Skills
 ------